renzomonteadora/renzomonteadora.github.io/_posts/2024-08-01-01 Multiple Spanning Tree Protocol.md

 ```

 ### Checking MST Configuration
-After configure MSTP, the VLANs are now assigned into it respective instances.
+After configuring MSTP, the VLANs are now assigned to their respective instances.

 ![](https://i.imgur.com/V9npLWJ.png)

 ## MSTP Tuning
 ### MSTP Root Switch
-Similar to PVST, you can also configure which switch becomes a Root per instance by using either of the CLI commands below.
+Similar to PVST, you can configure which switch becomes the Root for each instance by using either of the CLI commands below.
 ```console
 configure terminal
 	spanning-tree mst [instance-number] root [primary | secondary]